 Read more about South Australian wine.

-TASTE: Blackberry, Black Cherry, Fig Paste, Baking Spices, Green Peppercorn
+TASTING NOTES: Blackberry, Black Cherry, Fig Paste, Baking Spices, Green Peppercorn

 Chile offers some of the best values for exceptional quality Cabernet Sauvignon.
 While there is plenty of wine exported from the vast Central Valley in Chile, the best Cabernet comes from the Aconcagua, Maipo, Cachapoal and Colchagua Valleys.